Foxfire (magazine)

 Foxfire magazine began in 1966, written and published as a quarterly American magazine by students at Rabun Gap-Nacoochee School, a private secondary education school located in the U.S. state of Georgia.
 At the time Foxfire began, Rabun Gap Nacoochee School was also operating as a public secondary education school for students who were residents of northern Rabun County, Georgia.
 An example of experiential education, the magazine had articles based on the students' interviews with local people about aspects and practices in Appalachian culture.
 They captured oral history, craft traditions, and other material about the culture.
 When the articles were collected and published in book form in 1972, it became a bestseller nationally and gained attention for the Foxfire project.

 The magazine was named for foxfire, a term for a naturally occurring bioluminescence in fungi in the forests of North Georgia.
 In 1977, the Foxfire project moved from the Rabun Gap-Nacoochee School to the newly built and consolidated public Rabun County High School.
 Additional books were published, and with profits from magazine and book sales, the students created a not-for-profit educational and literary organization and a museum.

-The Foxfire program has been shifted from the English to the business curriculum.
-Nationally, the Foxfire model has inspired numerous school systems to develop their own experiential education programs.
+Today, the organization is overseen by a governing board of directors, with day-to-day operations managed by an executive director and paid staff.
+The magazine program is now a summer internship for high school-aged students living in Rabun County.
+The program supports up to 12 students for six weeks each summer.
+These students are responsible for the publishing the Foxfire Magazine.